 The left (before) screenshot is from the non-corrected original that got its Levels treatment in Photoshop.
 You see a non-continuos histogram with the risk of banding.

-The right (after) screenshot is how the histogram in Photoshop Levels look like of the image that I corrected with Levels in Capture One Pro 9.
+The right (after) screenshot is how the histogram in Photoshop Levels look like the image that I corrected with Levels in Capture One Pro 9.
 You see a continuous histogram.
 How is that possible?

 The explanation for Capture One providing a continuous histogram comes from the simple fact that it has the raw data available.
 Raw data is so rich that even after cutting big corners your output shines.